heptarch/heptarch.github.io/projects.md

 So, let's agree that this approach to research is due for a revival.
 It's based on simple principles, and done right, can generate spectacular results.
 These results may not always profit the parent company; that probably requires some luck and a crack development team.
+You pays your money and you takes your choice.